Better Overland & Safer Fox Hills Project

 Project Kickoff & Preliminary Research

-City staff reviewed the existing conditions along the project corridor (e.g., existing sidewalks, roadway conditions, tree canopy, street lighting, etc.) as well as City Council adopted plans and policies (e.g., the General Plan, Bicycle & Pedestrian Action Plan, Local Road Safety Plan, Urban Forestry Master Plan, etc.) to develop preliminary proposed improvements for the project.
+City staff reviewed the existing conditions (e.g., existing sidewalks, roadway conditions, and street light) and City adopted plans and policies (e.g., the General Plan, Bicycle & Pedestrian Action Plan, and Local Road Safety Plan etc.) to develop preliminary proposed improvements for the project.

 April 2023 – Early May 2024